Floer Cohomology and Higher Mutations: Classifying Rigid Broken Maps

 \begin{Theorem} The sections classified in Theorem \ref{thm:classif} are transversally cut out, that is, the linearized Cauchy-Riemann operator $\wt D_u$ is surjective for all the sections $u$ classified in Theorem \ref{thm:classif}. \end{Theorem}

 \begin{proof} This follows from Theorems \ref{thm:hortran} and \ref{thm:verttran}. \end{proof}

-\subsubsection{Flattening the curve: $\R + i\e$ to a cylindrical $\gamma$}
+\subsection{Flattening the curve: $\R + i\e$ to a cylindrical $\gamma$}

-We will now show that the moduli space of rigid discs with boundaries on the asymptotically cylindrical Lagrangian $T_{\R \pm i\e}$ with fixed Reeb chord at the punctures is bijective to the moduli space with boundary on the cylindrical Lagrangian $T_\gamma$ for a cylindrical path $\gamma$ that is admissible.
+We will now show that the count of elementary discs with boundary on $T_\gamma$ for an admissible cylindrical $\gamma$ is the same as the disc count we obtained in Corollary \ref{corr:disccount}.
 We will assume $\e>0$ hereon.
-The approach we will follow is to show bijection of the punctured disc in $\C^n$ to discs in the compactification $\C\P^n$ with boundary on the closure of $T_{\R +i\e}$ and the punctures mapping to the self-clean intersection at the infinity divisor $T^{n-1}_{Cliff} \hookrightarrow \C\P^{n-1}_\infty \hookrightarrow \C\P^n$.
+We will compactify the rigid discs to discs in $\C\P^n$ and prove bijection between the compactified discs.
+Recall that the closure of $T_{\R +i\e}$ is a self-clean intersecting Lagrangian.
+A compactified elementary disc will map the boundary puncture mapping to the self-clean intersection at the infinity divisor $T^{n-1}_{Cliff} \hookrightarrow \C\P^{n-1}_\infty \hookrightarrow \C\P^n$.

-\begin{defn}[Convergence of Lagrangians] Let $L_n$ be a sequence of compact Lagrangians in a compact symplectic manifold $M$, we say $L_n$ converges to $L$ if there is a sequence of diffeomorphisms $\phi_n $ of $M$ such that $\phi_n(L_n) = L$ and the diffeomorphisms converge to identity $\phi_n \to id$. \end{defn}